Polish Post: History

 The basis for the postal organization was the trading postal service, which derived from the merchants' need to communicate on commercial matters.
 These merchants were from Germany, and later on also from Italy, therefore most active relationships were maintained with them.
-In the 14th and 15th centuries Cracow was communicating with German towns through messengers, who were remunerated by commercial confraternities.
-The best designed trading post of this type was owned by the Fugger family who at the end of the 15th century established their factories in Cracow.
+In the 14th and 15th centuries Kraków was communicating with German towns through messengers, who were remunerated by commercial confraternities.
+The best designed trading post of this type was owned by the Fugger family who at the end of the 15th century established their factories in Kraków.
 Initially they were used for the trade of copper.
 With time, though, they started to also deal with financing operations.
 The Fugger Post was primary used only for the maintenance of communications between these factories and the central office in Augsburg.
 In later years, its services were used by the king Sigismund I of Poland, the queen Bona Sforza and the vice-chancellor Piotr Tomicki.

 The second serious trading postal service was the Seweryn Boner's post.
 Boner's banking house kept permanent agents who facilitated the forwarding of the correspondence of private persons.
-Seweryn Boner, in agreements with the Thurn und Taxis family post, tried to establish a regular postal service in Cracow, which was enabled on a small scale, however the enterprise was closed down after his death.
+Seweryn Boner, in agreements with the Thurn und Taxis family post, tried to establish a regular postal service in Kraków, which was enabled on a small scale, however the enterprise was closed down after his death.
 The death of the Polish queen Bona Sforza in 1557 was the factor that influenced the emergence of the Polish Post, because King Sigismund II Augustus had to maintain permanent and regular correspondence with Italy in order to collect his inheritance.
 On the 18 October 1558 the monarch granted the right for the establishment and management of the post to the Italian Prospero Provana.
-The services of this post, which ran from Cracow to Venice, could also be used by private persons, despite the fact that the costs of its maintenance were borne by the crown.
+In connection with that event, 18 October is the official Polish Post holiday.
+The services of this post, which ran from Kraków to Venice, could also be used by private persons, despite the fact that the costs of its maintenance were borne by the crown.
 Provana, however, started a conflict with the Thurn und Taxis family, who controlled postal communications in Austria, Hungary and Italy.
 This resulted after four years in the withdrawal of the benefit granted to Provan.